What are the general symptoms of

 We all know dogs love to have the odd scratch or two, but when they scratch themselves red and raw its time to take immediate action.

 If you have a dog doing this, take heed, you are not alone.
-Recent surveys in the US indicate that approximately 15% of all dogs suffer from some type of allergy symptoms and that 1 in 5 visits by dogs to their vets is about "dog has allergies".
+Recent surveys in the US indicate that at least approximately 10.7% of all dogs suffer from some type of allergy symptoms and that 1 in 5 visits by dogs to their vets is about "dog has allergies".

 The most common kind of allergies in order of prevalence are